kevin-krug/react-resize-listener/README.md

 # TS React Resize Listener

 A React component written in Typescript which abstracts resize handling.
 The resize handler will only be called after a distinct resize change and will be debounced to limit the execution rate (default debounce time is 250ms).
-A custom debounce time can be added as an optional prop.
+A custom debounce time can be added as an optional prop individually for each component.

 ## Installation